wdporter/i-am-that-vuepress/88-knowledge-by-the-mind-is-not-true-knowledge/readme.md

 **Q:**&ensp;But what is behind the language?

 **M:**&ensp;How can I put it into words, except in negating them?
-Therefore, I use words like ‘timeless’, ‘spaceless’, ‘causeless’.
+Therefore, I use words like “timeless”, “spaceless”, “causeless”.
 These too are words, but as they are empty of meaning, they suit my purpose.

 **Q:**&ensp;If they are meaningless, why use them?